italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 .. note::

-    **WSCD:** For key generation, the Wallet Instance will always rely on a local WSCD on devices that support it.
-For Android, Strongbox will be used or, if it is not available, a Trusted Execution Environment (TEE) while for iOS Secure Elements (SE).
-Since each OEM develops a different SDK for accessing the local WSCD, it will be treated in a generic manner below.
+    **WSCD:** The Wallet Instance MAY use a local WSCD for key generation on devices that support this feature.
+On Android devices, Strongbox is RECOMMENDED, Trusted Execution Environment (TEE) SHOULD be used only when Strongbox is unavailable.
+For iOS devices, Secure Elements (SE) SHOULD be used.
+Given that each OEM offers a distinct SDK for accessing the local WSCD, the discussion hereafter will address this topic in a general context.

 **Step 7**: The Wallet Instance uses the Device Integrity Service, providing a "challenge" and the Wallet Hardware Key Tag to acquire the Key Attestation.